Roald Dahl: Children's fiction

 Receiving the 1983 World Fantasy Award for Life Achievement, Dahl encouraged his children and his readers to let their imagination run free.
 His daughter Lucy stated "his spirit was so large and so big he taught us to believe in magic."
 She said her father later told her that if they had simply said goodnight after a bedtime story, he assumed it wasn't a good idea.
 But if they begged him to continue, he knew he was on to something, and the story would sometimes turn into a book.

 Dahl was also famous for his inventive, playful use of language, which was a key element to his writing.
-He invented new words by scribbling down his words before swapping letters around and adopting spoonerisms and malapropisms.
+He invented over 500 new words by scribbling down his words before swapping letters around and adopting spoonerisms and malapropisms.
 The lexicographer Susan Rennie stated that Dahl built his new words on familiar sounds, adding:

+As marketing director of Penguin Books in the 1980s, Barry Cunningham travelled the UK with Dahl on a promotional book tour, during which he asked Dahl what the secret of his success was, with Dahl responding, "the thing you've got to remember, is that humour is delayed fear, laughter is delayed fear."
+Cunningham later recollected, "if you look at the way he uses humour and the way that children use humour, perhaps sometimes it's the only weapon they have against terrifying circumstances or people.
+That's very indicative of his stories and the style of those stories."

-A UK television special titled Roald Dahl's Revolting Rule Book which was hosted by Richard E. Grant and aired on 22 September 2007, commemorated Dahl's 90th birthday and also celebrated his impact as a children's author in popular culture.
+A UK television special titled Roald Dahl's Revolting Rule Book, which was hosted by Richard E. Grant and aired on ITV on 22 September 2007, commemorated Dahl's 90th birthday and also celebrated his impact as a children's author in popular culture.
 It also featured eight main rules he applied on all his children's books: